mlampros/mlampros/README.md

 [<img src="https://github.com/mlampros/mlampros/blob/main/google_scholar_profile.jpg" width="110px">](https://scholar.google.com/citations?user=JXg3b58AAAAJ&hl=en)

-📫 You can reach me best via e-mail to mouselimislampros@gmail.com
+📫 You can find more information about me in my [Curriculum Vitae](https://docs.google.com/viewer?url=https://raw.githubusercontent.com/mlampros/My.CVitae/master/docs/cv.pdf).

 If you like my work, you can support it using one of: